Norway World Cup Odds: Group I, Squad and Qualifier Predictions

 Ødegaard and Haaland play for Arsenal and Man City, respectively, two clubs engaged in a fierce battle at the top of the Premier League.
 These rivals will need to put club allegiances aside and unite in a bid to lead Norway to international glory this summer.

-- Erling Haaland: The superstar striker has scored 55 goals in 49 games for Norway.
+• Erling Haaland: The superstar striker has scored 55 goals in 50 games for Norway.
 That’s an astonishing strike rate, which shows just how lethal Haaland is in front of goal.
 He has broken all manner of records since he burst onto the scene in 2019, and it could be time for him to take the World Cup by storm.
-Haaland recently scored a hat-trick in Man City’s 4-0 win against Liverpool in the FA Cup quarterfinals, and he put Arsenal to the sword in a crucial Premier League game on April 19, suggesting that he remains as sharp as ever in front of goal.
+Haaland scored twice in Norway’s 4-1 win against Iraq on Matchday 1, before adding two more goals to his tally in the 3-2 win against Senegal.
+He was rested for Matchday 3, but he scored against Ivory Coast at the start of the knockout stage.
+Haaland added two more goals against Brazil, taking his tally to seven goals in four games at this tournament.

-- Martin Ødegaard: The Arsenal captain is Norway’s creator-in-chief.
+• Martin Ødegaard: The Arsenal captain is Norway’s creator-in-chief.
 He also wears the captain’s armband for his country, and he will be vital to their chances of winning the World Cup this summer.
 If Ødegaard can provide Haaland with the service he needs, Norway could outscore any opponent.
-He’s struggled with injuries this season, so the team will be sweating on his fitness ahead of the World Cup.
+He’s struggled with a series of injuries this season, but he’s now back in the Arsenal starting lineup, and he just lifted the Premier League trophy, which should boost his morale ahead of the World Cup. Ødegaard also scored in Norway’s 1-1 draw with Morocco in June, before providing an assist in the 4-1 victory over Iraq.
+He also set up one of Haaland’s goals in Norway’s 3-2 win against Senegal, before assisting Antonio Nusa in the 2-1 win against Ivory Coast.

 Props, futures and qualifiers for Norway